PROJECTS at LEOPOLD'S PRESERVE

 HIKE WITH A NATURALIST

 We love working alongside our partners to accomplish shared goals.
 Hike With a Naturalist at Leopold's Preserve is a long-running program that stems from a partnership between the White House Farm Foundation and the Bull Run Mountains Conservancy.
-Our partners at the BRMC lead themed naturalist hikes each month that focus on seasonal themes throughout the Preserve, helping to educate visitors about Piedmont wildlife and ecosystems.
+Our partners at the BRMC lead naturalist hikes each month that focus on seasonal themes throughout the Preserve, helping to educate visitors about Piedmont wildlife and ecosystems.
 Every hike is free and open to the public.
 To view our schedule and register for upcoming events, click here.